ClarKa/MK/README.md

 # mdk
 Cloud Computing 15619 - Twitter Analytics Web Service

-There are 2 branches.
-Code for mysql is on master/ Code for HBase is on hbase

-##NEVER MERGE THEM

-use checkout command to switch branch.

 ## mdk_go
 1. Install git on ubuntu
 2. Clone this project